redpath11/phy905_thr/README.md

 # phy905_thr
-This repository contains code for PHY 905 assignments.
+This repository contains code for PHY 905 SP 2017 assignments.